Fire & Forget™ FAQ

 There are two rules, Sample Size (Campaigns) and Sample Size (Sites), are these rules dependent or independent of one another?

-- The campaign Sample Size is independent from the site Sample Size.
-If the site Sample Size is set to a lower number than the campaign Sample Size, site optimizations will occur.
+- The Campaign Sample Size is independent from the Site Sample Size.
+If the site Sample Size is set to a lower number than the campaign Sample Size, site optimizations will occur if sites have met the sample size.

 What happens during Desired Click Pacing?